 A: No, you can’t get the flu from a flu shot.
-The currently recommended vaccines are made with either “inactivated” virus (which means the virus has been killed and can’t become alive again) or “recombinant” technology (which means they have cobbled together virus proteins).
+Most of the currently recommended vaccines are made with “inactivated” virus (which means the virus has been killed and can’t become alive again).
+There is also one vaccine available that was made using “recombinant” technology (which means they have cobbled together virus proteins).
 It is not possible for these vaccines to give you influenza.

 There is also a “live attenuated” form of flu shot (FluMist), available for people ages 2-49, which is given by nasal spray.
 This contains a weakened form of influenza virus.
-This was not included on the CDC’s list of recommended flu vaccines for the 2016-17 and 2017-18 flu seasons but was approved again for the 2018-2019 flu season, and is approved again for 2019-2020.
+This was not included on the CDC’s list of recommended flu vaccines for the 2016-17 and 2017-18 flu seasons but has been approved again since the 2018-2019 flu season, and is available for 2020-2021.
 It has historically been popular with children.
 Some research suggests it’s less effective than the other flu vaccines, so in 2018 the American Academy of Pediatrics (AAP) recommended parents choose to vaccinate with an injectable flu vaccine instead.
-However, for 2019-2020, the AAP says either the injected or nasal vaccine is recommended for children.
+For 2020-2021, the AAP says either the injected or nasal vaccine is recommended for children.

 The most common side-effect of the flu shot is arm soreness, and sometimes redness.
 People do sometimes report body aches, fever, or cough after the flu shot.
 But a randomized trial found that these are equally common in people who just had saline injected, so these symptoms are either due to getting sick from something else after your flu shot, or perhaps to even expecting to feel lousy after your flu shot.